-Choosing a Date, Time, and Location for Your Event to Maximize Attendance

-Remember to consider the following:
+Choosing a Date, Time, and Location for Your Event to Maximize Attendance Remember to consider the following:

-- ✓ Class schedules (review EMS bookings) - ✓ Other events/activities (workshops, IMP schedules, finals) - ✓ Holidays, including religious holidays.
-See UC Davis Multicultural calendar. - ✓ Scheduling Conflicts and Scheduling Complements (for instance, when are most people available in one location.
+- Class schedules (review EMS bookings) - Other events/activities (workshops, IMP schedules, finals), check GSM Events Web Calendar - Holidays, including religious holidays.
+See UC Davis Multicultural calendar. - Scheduling Conflicts and Scheduling Complements (for instance, when are most people available in one location.
 Are there other events happening at the same time?
-Are there any events that you can piggy-back?) - ✓ Venue and speaker availability
+Are there any events that you can piggy-back?)

+• Venue and speaker availability